protonish/protonish.github.io/_pages/about.md

 news: true
 social: true
 ---
-I am a 3<sup>rd</sup> year CS PhD student in the <a href="http://natlang.cs.sfu.ca/">NatLang Lab</a> at <a href="http://sfu.ca">Simon Fraser University</a>, advised by <a  href="https://www.cs.sfu.ca/~anoop/">Prof. Anoop Sarkar</a>.
+I am a CS PhD student in the <a href="http://natlang.cs.sfu.ca/">NatLang Lab</a> at <a href="http://sfu.ca">Simon Fraser University</a>, advised by <a  href="https://www.cs.sfu.ca/~anoop/">Prof. Anoop Sarkar</a>.
 I work at the intersection of `Natural Language Processing` and `Deep Learning`.
 I'm broadly interested in building `multilingual models`.
 My current research focus is on machine learning for multilingual models and massively multilingual neural machine translation.
 Until recently, I was working on interpretability for neural machine translation.

 I completed my Masters in Computer Science (with focus on NLP and Deep Learning) in 2018 from SFU, advised by <a href="https://www.cs.sfu.ca/~anoop/">Prof. Anoop Sarkar</a> and <a  href="http://www.sfu.ca/~popowich/public/Home.html">Prof. Fred Popowich</a>.
 I primarily worked on <a href="http://summit.sfu.ca/item/18588">natural language decipherment</a> during my Masters.